Vegan Japanese

 Non-Alcoholic Ways to Enjoy Yuzu

 Yuzu's tangy brightness makes it just as good in non-alcoholic drinks and mocktails as it is in cocktails.
 Mix a small amount of the pure juice with soda water, ginger ale, or tonic for a simple, refreshing drink.
 It also works beautifully in smoothies and teas.
-For something vibrant and naturally sweet, try my yuzu and mango smoothie.
+For something vibrant and naturally sweet, try my yuzu smoothie.
 It's light, cooling, and full of Japanese citrus flavour.

 Final Sip

-Whether you're drawn to the zingy freshness of a gin fizz or the silky foam of a gin sour, there's something here for every kind of drinker (and every kind of vegan).
-So grab your shaker, stock up on yuzu, and let's get mixing.
+Whether you're drawn to the zingy freshness of a gin fizz, the silky foam of a gin sour, or the sharp punch of a gimlet, there's something here for every kind of drinker.

 FAQ